apollographql/apollo-ios-odyssey/README.md

 # iOSTutorial

-This is the tutorial application for working with the [Apollo iOS SDK](https://github.com/apollographql/apollo-ios).
-The tutorial is available through our documentation site: [iOS Tutorial](https://www.apollographql.com/docs/ios/tutorial/tutorial-introduction).
+This is the demo application for working with the [Apollo iOS SDK](https://github.com/apollographql/apollo-ios).
+It's intended for use as a companion to _Using Apollo iOS in Swift Applications_, a course in Apollo's [Odyssey learning platform](https://www.apollographql.com/tutorials).

 **This tutorial is compatible with Apollo iOS version 1.2.0 and onwards.
 It is not compatible with the legacy 0.x versions.**